qmk/qmk_firmware/keyboards/redscarf_iiplus/verc/readme.md

 The flashing is sub-optimal.

-Flashing the Red Scarf involves using Google Chrome, downloading an extensions, and then flashing.
+Flashing the Red Scarf involves using Google Chrome, downloading an extension, and then flashing.
 For more detailed instructions please refer to [kairyu.gitbooks.io](https://kairyu.gitbooks.io/red-scarf-ii-plus-user-guide-how-to-custom-layout/content/online_reflash.html)

 ---